jim4067/notes_app_frontend/README.md

 The front-end is built entirely using react.
 React offers the ability to code components that manage their own state and later combine them to design the complete user interface.

-The linter used for code consistency is eslint.
+The linter used for code consistency is eslint .
 It made it easier to find bugs caused by typo's instead of spending the whole day searching for the missing curly bracket.

 The unit tests are performed using JEST.
 As the landing page suggests the it is a delightful testing framework with a focus on simplicity.